I am

 view projects

 The themes in my work are often dark, but centered around human connection.
-Whether literary or speculative, hope or horror, my writing explores anxieties around the body.
+Whether literary or speculative, hopeful or horror, my writing explores anxieties around the body.
 In my stories, you’ll find the strangeness of embodiment in all its beauty and abjectness: death, illness, sex, physical connection, queerness, and the ways we can find meaning in a world we only experience through our limited senses.

 One Who Helps